Mattias-08/Restaurant-booking/README.md

 - Advanced search and filtering options for reservations
 - Mobile app version for easier access
 - Implementing a proper 404 page.
-- Proper functionality to prevent the tables to show booked tables, I ran out of time and it was hard to implement
+- Proper functionality to not load allready booked tables.

 ### Wireframes